cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 - If both players check, the highest card player wins the pot of $2 (profit of $1)
 - If there is a bet and call, the highest card player wins the pot of $4 (profit of $2)

-The following sequences are possible.
+The following are all of the possible full sequences.

 The "History full" shows the exact betting history with "k" for check, "b" for bet, "c" for call, "f" for fold.